 Habitat is a place where communication and negotiation happens first and foremost without words; and our actions should be such that we can “hear” that.
 Meeting others socially is of course possible, but is not necessary and mite not happen at all, as some people might prefer it that way, for them.

 Habitat proposes, that through listening and working, structures happen and also dissolve spontaneously, continuously.
 This valuable emptiness is there for a reason, nothing else should aim to take its place.
+In the same way, no one should determine the way the space should be organized, since it is essentially self-organized, through the listening of myself and others.

 Not-knowing and being-attentive-to-what-is-there are two essential parts of learning through experience.
 Without them, Habitat might become just one of the already existing artistic or pedagogic structures.
 If due to circumstances it happens to change its basic identity, it should also be given another name.